Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- With 14 targets in the red zone this season, Brown has been on the receiving end of 19.7% of his team's 71 red zone pass attempts.
+- Brown has seen the ball thrown his way 14 times in the red zone this season, 19.7% of his team's 71 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Steelers.